The show recouped its investment. A well-reviewed national tour continues. A cast album preserves the score.

+The show is directed and choreographed by Tony Award nominee Casey Nicholaw ( Spamalot).
 "To chase his blues away, a modern day musical theatre addict known simply as 'Man in Chair' drops the needle on his favorite cast album — the 1928 musical comedy The Drowsy Chaperone," according to the producers.
 "From the crackle of his hi-fi, the uproariously funny musical magically bursts to life on stage.
 We are instantly immersed in the hilarious tale of a glamorous bride and her uproarious wedding day, complete with thrills and surprises that take both the cast (literally) and the audience (metaphorically) soaring into the heavens.
 Man in Chair's infectious love of The Drowsy Chaperone speaks to anyone who has ever been transported by the theatre."

 The Drowsy Chaperone currently stars Bob Saget, Cindy Williams, Tony Award nominee Danny Burstein, Mara Davi, Peter Bartlett, Troy Britton Johnson, Garth Kravits, Jason Kravits, Tony Award winner Beth Leavel, Kecia Lewis-Evans, Jennifer Smith, Gerry Vichi, Patrick Wetzel, Linda Gabler, Dale Hensley, Joey Sorge, Joanna Young, Jay Douglas, Stacia Fernandez, Mamie Parris and Kilty Reidy.